 Vitri started her career as a defense attorney at one of the most prestigious litigation law firms in Indonesia.
 There, she defended numerous high-profile clients, including Prada (trademark infringement), the former Prime Minister of East Timor, Dr. Marí Bin Amude Alkatiri (conspiracy to murder), Tommy Soeharto (banking) and Marubeni Corporation (torts).
 After completing her LL.M., Vitri worked for an intellectual property firm in Houston, Texas.

 She has received numerous awards for her outstanding advocacy.
 For two consecutive years, she and her university team won the National Championship of the Philip C. Jessup Competition, the largest and most prestigious international moot court competition in the world.
 She was the speaker who represented Indonesia at the international rounds of the competition in Washington, DC, where she finished 20th in the Top 100 Best Oralists.
 Vitri and her team finished in fifth place in the Alona E. Evans Award for Best Memorial and the Octa-Finalist Award at the same competition.
 In recognition of her accomplishments, Vitri was nominated for the Hewlett-Packard Indonesian Youth Leadership Award in 2005.

-Vitri regularly gives presentations at the American Indonesian Exchange Foundation (AMINEF) and the An-Najah Foundation.
+Vitri regularly gives presentations at the American Indonesian Exchange Foundation (AMINEF), the An-Najah Foundation, Hukumonline, and other legal seminars.
 She has written numerous legal articles that have appeared in leading newspapers and magazines and on legal websites, including The Jakarta Post, International Law Bulletin, Hukumonline.com, NYU.com and HG.org.